e0289033/vscode-select-comments/README.md

 line 5
 ```

-After running Select Paragraph, the selection will hold lines 2 through 4.
+After running Select Comments, the selection will hold lines 2 through 4.

 ## Extension Settings

-This extension contributes the command `select-paragraph.selectParagraph` and the keybinding `ctrl + p`.
+This extension contributes the command `select-comments.selectComments` and the keybinding `ctrl + shift + c`.